 The candidate should have no trouble answering these questions.
 If not, perhaps they're just proficient in resume writing.

-Another key area to ask about is their top strength or weakness.
-This is a great opportunity to learn about this person and their suitability for the career in question.
+Another critical area to ask about is their top strength or weakness.
+It is an excellent opportunity to learn about this person and their suitability for the career in question.
 Be very concerned with a candidate who feels they have no weaknesses.

 Asking tough questions builds credibility in the mind of the candidate and fully backs up your control statement.